-Spread Betting on the Premier League is an excellent alternative way to betting on football.
-It is generally for big hitters, the leading Spread Betting firm is Sporting Index
+Spread Betting on the Premier League is an excellent alternative to betting on football.
+It can be lucrative if you get it right, but costly if you get things wrong.
+The leading Spread Betting firm in the market place is Sporting Index

-You can have spread bets on individual football matches, and you can also have season long bets.
+It is possible to place spread bets on individual football matches.
+As well as this, you can also have season long bets.
 Long terms markets include –

 - Premier League Points

 - Premier League Relegation Index